Common problems with IRB applications

 - steps taken to mitigate the risks associated with violations of privacy or confidentiality

-- The time it takes the investigator to respond to communication from the IRB Administrator or the Board.
+- The time it takes the investigator to respond to communication from the IRB Analyst or the Board.
 This is a significant area for time loss in the review process.
 Your prompt response to such communication is vital to keep the review process moving.

 The use of non-English speaking participants requires special care on the part of the investigator.
 If you intend to use translations, please indicate in the application the languages (other than English) that you will use.